Advance statements of a person’s treatment preferences

 Second psychiatric opinion

-For a person subject to a TTO or a TO, or a A person who has been sent to a mental hospital or residential institution rather than to prison. or a forensic patient, the law specifically articulates a person’s right to seek a second psychiatric opinion at any time in relation to their treatment and whether they meet the treatment criteria.
+A person subject to a TTO or a TO or a security patient or a forensic patient has a right to seek a second psychiatric opinion at any time in relation to their treatment and whether they meet the treatment criteria.

 Although the psychiatrist providing the second opinion cannot override the treatment prescribed by the authorised psychiatrist, the MHA 2014 establishes a process for the authorised psychiatrist to – in certain circumstances – assess again whether the person meets the treatment criteria (s 85) and review again the person’s treatment (s 86).